Investing & Passive Income8 min read

 • Year 10: $2,158.92

-Without contributing anything more, your investment more than doubles in 10 years.
+Without adding a single extra dollar, your money more than doubles in 10 years.

 Compound vs. Simple Interest